-- Nothing is free!
+Nothing is free!
 Even a photo opportunity in NYC with a character or a semi-celeb is not free.
 Be prepared to pay via the tip.
 If you have kids and you do the Times Square characters, know that they will harass you for more money than your tip.
 For example, you tip them $5 they will say it’s $5 more.
 They will imply you owe them and persist.
 It’s simple – walk away!
-PS, there are cops everywhere where these guys are so don’t fret!
+PS, there are cops everywhere where these guys are, so don’t fret!

-- Similarly, there are panhandlers (beggars) everywhere, and some are feisty.
+Similarly, there are panhandlers (beggars) everywhere, and some are feisty.
 Just ignore them and continue.

 What you need to know Getting Around

-- If you are traveling the subway get your route straight first.
+If you are traveling, the subway get your route straight first.
 Otherwise, you will look like a total twat, and you’ll stand out even more.

 Not all subway stations are handicap accessible.
 Be sure to research this before you go.

 Do not jump on a rental bike.
-Seriously, you would have to be off your rocker to even consider this in NYC.
-You will have enough on your hands crossing the roads much less riding a bike on them.
+Seriously, you would have to be off your rocker even to consider this in NYC.
+You will have enough on your hands crossing the roads, much less riding a bike on them.

-- Factor traffic into everything you do unless you are going via the subway.
+Factor traffic into everything you do unless you are going via the subway.
 For example, going from mid-town to the upper east side between 3 pm and 7 pm will take at least 30 minutes!

 Things to Do in NYC